 This section is for Windows computers only.
 If you are using a Macintosh or Linux computer, your browser is already configured properly.
 However, you must ensure that your computer's TCP/IP settings are configured properly.
-See Macintosh TCP/IP Settings on page 49 or Linux TCP/IP Settings on page 51 for instructions on how to do this.
+See Macintosh TCP/IP Settings on page 51 or Linux TCP/IP Settings on page 53 for instructions on how to do this.

-When using a Windows computer, the software that you use to make an Internet connection must be set for a network connection, not a dial-up connection.
+When using a Windows computer, the software that you use to make an Internet connection must be set for a network connection.